-Just because you're moving out of your beloved bedroom, doesn't mean your new home can't feel just that-- homey!
-But there are so many ways to decorate your new room, where do you even begin?
-Well, lucky for you, we have all the dorm decor ideas you'll need!
+Just because you’re moving out of your beloved bedroom, doesn’t mean your new home can’t feel just that– homey!
+But there are so many ways to decorate a new dorm room for college students, where do you even begin?
+Well, lucky for you, we have all the dorm room ideas you’ll need!

 So, what are you waiting for?
 Don’t you want to know how to make that new dorm room yours?